Mark Middleton (businessman): Post-White House activities

-After leaving the White House in February 1995, Middleton returned to Arkansas, where he became the president of MidCorp Capital, a business venture, and became again involved in his family’s air conditioning company, Middleton Heat & Air.
+After leaving the White House in February 1995, Middleton returned to Arkansas, where he became the president of MidCorp Capital, a business venture, and became again involved in his family's air conditioning company, Middleton Heat & Air.
 He also served on the boards of several nonprofit organizations, including the UAMS Foundation Fund and the CHI St. Vincent Foundation.

-Middleton remained active in charitable activities, chairing events such as the Arkansas Children’s Hospital’s Miracle Ball in 2019, which raised $1 million for the hospital.
+Middleton remained active in charitable activities, chairing events such as the Arkansas Children's Hospital's Miracle Ball in 2019, which raised $1 million for the hospital.

 Death

 On May 7, 2022, Middleton was found dead at the Heifer Ranch in Perryville, Arkansas, approximately 30 miles from his home.
 His death was ruled a suicide; authorities reported that he was found hanging from a tree with an extension cord around his neck and a shotgun wound to his chest.
 The circumstances of his death prompted public speculation.

-Following his death, Middleton’s family sought to block the release of photographs and other media related to the death scene to protect their privacy and to prevent the spread of conspiracy theories.
-In June 2022, a judge sealed photos, video and other visual content in the investigation of his apparent suicide, to protect the privacy of his family.
+Following his death, Middleton's family sought to block the release of photographs and other media related to the death scene to protect their privacy and to prevent the spread of "conspiracy theories".
+In June 2022, a judge sealed photos, videos, and other visual evidence in the investigation of his death, with the stated objective of protecting the privacy of Middleton's family.